 The Bloomington Future Leaders (BFL) program brings together students from Bloomington High Schools with mentors in the local business community.
-Activities include Fall and Winter Business Conferences, Spotlight Speaker series and mock interviews at Jefferson and Kennedy High Schools in the spring.
+Activities include Fall and Winter Business Conferences and Spotlight Speaker series at Jefferson and Kennedy High Schools.
 The program also awards scholarships to graduating seniors at Jefferson and Kennedy High Schools who exemplify the characteristics of a Bloomington Future Leader.
 The program is a joint effort between Bloomington public schools and the Bloomington Chamber.

 Ways to Impact our Future Leaders

 - Fall and Winter Business Conferences